 Imagine if those little groups could be harnessed to drive outcomes?
 Self driven, enthusiastic, motivated…

 That’s exactly what companies like BMW and Google have done.
 They have worked it out.
 They work as dynamic, organic groups, openly and in plain sight.

 It’s so much fun to do to as well!
-People come alive in my groups when I employ the strategies and tricks to engage and motivate a team: to form a participative group.
-Quiet people suddenly contribute.
+People come alive in my groups when I employ the strategies and rules to engage and motivate a team: to form a participative group.
+Quiet people begin to contribute.
 Bullies and those who can’t manage their egos become quiet, and they either get with it or leave the group.
 It’s magic to watch it working.
 Just watching the outcomes and achievements of a self motivated, self actualized group of people is wonderful.